annalyzin/cuttlefish/README.md

 Use the Cuttlefish app here: <a href="https://cottonrays.github.io/cuttlefish" target="_blank">https://cottonrays.github.io/cuttlefish</a>

-# Feedback

-Do you have suggestions on how I can improve your experience?
-Leave your feedback here: <a href="https://forms.gle/MSXG9oHt3z6gwaMh9" target="_blank">https://forms.gle/MSXG9oHt3z6gwaMh9</a>

 # Technical Notes

 Finding the optimal way to cut rectangles from a piece of fabric is part of a general class of puzzles called the 2D bin packing problem (or, if you've unlimited fabric height, a strip packing problem).
 Read more about the different solution algorithms here: <a href="https://cgi.csc.liv.ac.uk/~epa/surveyhtml.html" target="_blank">https://cgi.csc.liv.ac.uk/~epa/surveyhtml.html</a>